Tufin/blog/go-proxy/README.md

 You might want that some of your services that part of a k8s will run HTTP calls using _Tor_.
 In order to do that let's combine all above, and a little more :)

-Our architecture will look like:
+Our architecture will look like: Pod -> Tor Service -> Cloud

-Service A --
-            |--> Tor Service -> Cloud
-Job B     --

 ### Deploy a _Tor_ Egress Proxy
 Follow yaml contains k8s service, and deployment for _Tor_ (same docker image as above):